discoform/numberzs/_posts/2021-07-23-stan-bakhage-mothlight-1963.md

 # Layout field provides no options and is hidden in the post editor.
 layout: post
 # Title field provides the post title and a sanitized slug/permalink based on the title content. !!!
 Use a descriptive title and then do not change it !!!
-title: "Stan Bakhage: Mothlight (1963)"
+title: "Stan Bakhage: Stellar (1993)"
 # Published date is automatically generated upon creation of post.
 date: 2021-07-23T19:54:38.506Z
 # Image field is required for SEO.
-image: /assets/images/stan-brakhage-mothlight.jpg
+image: /assets/images/stan-brakhage-stellar.jpg
 # Excerpt is required for SEO.
 Limit of 140 characters.
-excerpt: Mothlight is a silent, experimental short film by Stan Brakhage, released in 1963.
+excerpt: Stellar is a silent, experimental short film by Stan Brakhage, released in 1995.
 # Optional featured media adds one or more full-width image or YouTube embeds to the top of the post.
 media:
   - type: featured_media_youtube
-    youtubeID: S5P5vkegmvU
+    youtubeID: L8r9t135_xY
-    caption: "Stan Bakhage: Mothlight (1963)"
+    caption: "Stan Bakhage: Stellar (1995)"
 # Optional post content features a mini pagebuilder to add blocks of written content, images, and YouTube embeds to the post.
 Recommended at least one instance of WYSIWYG block.
 post_content:
   - type: content
-    content: >-
-      *Mothlight* is a silent film Brakhage produced without the use of a camera.

-      Brakhage collected moth wings, flower petals, and blades of grass.
-The resulting assemblage was then contact-printed at a lab to allow projection in a cinema.
+    content: "*Stellar* is Stan Brakhage's rendered view of the cosmos."
+# Optional recommended posts are determined by the post author and added here.
+This is good for SEO and internal linking.
+recommended_posts:
+  title:
+    - "Stan Bakhage: Mothlight (1963)"
 ---